-In order to maintain good academic standing, a student must demonstrate satisfactory progress toward completing his or her degree.
+To maintain good academic standing, a student must demonstrate satisfactory progress toward completing his or her degree.
 This progress is measured by assigned grades and computed session grade point averages as well as overall grade point averages for all work completed at Trident.
-Official release of final grades occurs at the published end of each session.
+Official release of final grades occurs 5 business days after the end of each session.
 Students requiring proof of completion of a course may request and obtain a letter from the Office of the Registrar at registration@trident.edu verifying the course completion date.
-Only at the conclusion of the session will an official transcript be released.